 Time Blocking Sections

 Breaking my day into blocks of time for specific activities helps me stay on track.
 Time blocking sections are a game-changer for managing ADHD.
+You can organize these blocks effectively by using bullet journal daily spread ideas.

 Customizable To-Do Lists

 I love using flexible to-do lists that I can change up as needed.
 It allows me to prioritize tasks based on my energy levels each day.
+You can find more inspiration in our bullet journal to-do list ideas.

 Brain Dump Page

 Having a dedicated brain dump page offers a space for all those random thoughts and ideas.
 This has been a lifesaver for me, especially during busy weeks.
+You can explore more bullet journal page ideas to keep your planning organized.

 Weekly Focus Layout

 Crafting a weekly spread that highlights your top priorities can help streamline your focus.
 I find that keeping it simple with just a few key tasks each day stops me from feeling overwhelmed.
+You can explore these creative weekly planner ideas to find a layout that works for your routine.

 Task Parking Lot